Skip to main content

 Primary central nervous system (CNS) lymphoma

 Primary CNS lymphoma is rare overall, but it’s more common in older people and in people with immune system problems, such as those who have had an organ transplant or who have AIDS.
 Most people develop headaches and confusion.
-They can also have vision problems; weakness or altered sensation in the face, arms, or legs; and in some cases, seizures.
+They might also have vision problems; weakness or altered sensation in the face, arms, or legs; and in some cases, seizures.

 Primary intraocular lymphoma (lymphoma of the eye)

-People may notice bulging of the eyeball without pain, vision loss, or a blurry vision.
+People may notice bulging of the eyeball without pain, vision loss, or blurry vision.
 Many of the tests done to diagnose ocular melanoma are the same used to diagnose lymphoma of the eye.

 The main treatment for lymphoma of the eye is external radiation therapy if the cancer is limited to the eye.
 Chemotherapy (chemo) or chemotherapy in combination with radiation may be used depending on the type of lymphoma and how far it has spread outside of the eye.